Complete heteroclinic networks derived from graphs consisting of two cycles: Introduction

 It is well-known that a heteroclinic network can be represented as a directed graph (digraph) by identifying equilibria and connections in the network with vertices and edges in the digraph.
 Every such digraph is strongly connected, i.e., there is a directed path between any given pair of vertices.
 Conversely, given a digraph several methods exist to design a dynamical system, defined through a differential equation, exhibiting a heteroclinic network corresponding to the digraph.

 We are interested in using the simplex method from~\cite{AshPos2013} to construct complete heteroclinic networks whose corresponding digraphs contain a given subgraph that consists of two cycles.
+As proved in~\cite{AshPos2013}, this method can realise any strongly connected digraph $G$ without 1- and 2-cycles as a heteroclinic network $X$ such that each equilibrium in $X$ lies on its own coordinate axis and connections are contained in coordinate planes.
+The required space dimension is equal to the number of vertices in the graph.

-A list of examples from the literature is provided in Appendix~\ref{app:list}.
-A network is called complete if it contains the entire unstable manifolds of all its equilibria.
+A heteroclinic network is called complete if it contains the entire unstable manifolds of all its equilibria.
 This notion is not to be confused with that of a complete graph, where there is an edge between any pair of vertices.
 Completeness is a necessary condition for asymptotic stability of the network and therefore of interest for the long-term ``visibility'' of a dynamical structure.

-As proved in~\cite{AshPos2013}, any strongly connected directed graph $G$ without 1- and 2-cycles can be realised as a heteroclinic network $X$ through the so-called simplex method.
-This generates networks where each equilibrium lies on its own coordinate axis and connections are contained in coordinate planes.
-The required space dimension is equal to the number of vertices in the graph.
-Typically, the network $X$ resulting from this method is not complete, since any equilibrium with two or more outgoing connections will have an unstable manifold of dimension at least two, and only in special cases will all initial conditions within this manifold limit to other equilibria in the network.
+Typically, a network resulting from the simplex method is not complete.
+This is because any equilibrium with two or more outgoing connections will have an unstable manifold of dimension at least two, and only in special cases will all initial conditions within this manifold limit to other equilibria in the network.

-We therefore pose the following natural question: Given such a digraph $G$, is there another digraph $G'$ with $G \subset G'$ such that the realisation of $G'$ by the simplex method is a complete heteroclinic network?
+Given a strongly connected digraph $G$, we therefore ask whether or not there is another digraph $G'$ with $G \subset G'$ such that the realisation of $G'$ by the simplex method is a complete heteroclinic network.
 In general, there are two mechanisms to enlarge $G$ and possibly obtain a suitable $G'$: (i) adding a new vertex, (ii) adding a new edge between existing vertices.
 Both can be used finitely many times to find a suitable $G'$.

-In this paper we are only concerned with adding edges, i.e.\ we do not want to introduce new vertices in the prescribed connection structure.
+In this paper we are only concerned with adding edges, i.e.\ we do not introduce new vertices in the prescribed connection structure.
 For related results regarding the addition of vertices see e.g.~\cite{AshCasLoh2020}.
 (Note that adding a vertex also implies adding edges that connect this vertex to the others, since $G'$ should be a strongly connected digraph.)
 We therefore ask more precisely: